New York City Sexual Harassment Attorneys

 What Constitutes Sexual Harassment?

 Sexual harassment is a form of discrimination under Title VII of the Civil Rights Act, and under corresponding laws of New York state.
-There are two main types of sexual harassment claims:
+Sexual harassment claims fall into one of two categories:

 - Quid pro quo — Demands for sexual favors in exchange for getting a job, keeping a job, a promotion or other preferential treatment